jappeace/jappeaceApplication/content/making-money-foss.md

 beocming nothing more than parasites and providing lower quality user experience.
 I imagine the people who go out of their way to install an ad blocker are not the kind of people who are satisfied with an ever laxer white list.

+## Crypto
+There is an oppertunity in crypto too.
+Although this immediatly sounds fishy.
+I'd say that taking a couple cycles per minute to do some mining isn't *that* bad.
+I mean how is it any different from stealing a users attention with advertisments?
+It's probably even better because the users' time is more valuabe than machine cycles.
+No wonder that google [cracked down](https://www.theregister.co.uk/2018/03/14/google_cracks_down_on_crypto_with_ad_ban_from_june/) on this.
+Crypto is a substitute for advertising,
+Google is essentially a massive ad company.
+But this has the same problem as advertisment in that forks will occur which would take it out.

 ## License tricks